All Episodes

 And I am deeply, deeply indebted to the Federal Aviation Administration for their doing this, because some of the best reports we can get, in theory, are from commercial pilots who see these things.

-And a commercial pilot who sees one of these objects and is willing to report it, as you Suggested earlier in the program, it's a rare pilot indeed, but they're becoming much more frequent.
+And a commercial pilot who sees one of these objects and is willing to report it, as you suggested earlier in the program, is a rare pilot indeed, but they're becoming much more frequent.

-So we're contacted by them, we're contacted by the National Weather Service, we're contacted by military facilities, and I've been contacted by both the FBI and the CIA, who had interest in some of my work.
+And I've been contacted by both the FBI and the CIA who had interest in some of my work.

-with whom i had met on the east coast who had contacted me on april 22nd 1997
+And for that article, I contacted the special agents with whom I had met on the East Coast, who had contacted me on April 22nd, 1997.

-all right i'm sorry to break you off but i'm going to have to do it move come
+All right, I'm sorry to break you off, but I'm going to have to do it.

-back and we'll talk about contacts from the FBI and the CIA really the CIA
+We'll come back and we'll talk about contacts from the FBI and the CIA.

 This is Midnight in the Desert.